zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![In the SSMS Object explorer, the context menu for the ContosoInsurance database is displayed, and New Query is highlighted.](media/ssms-database-new-query.png "SSMS")

-8. To be able to test the mask applied to the `people.DOB` field, you will need to create a user in the database that will be used for testing the masked field.
-This is because the `demouser` account you used to log in is a privileged user, so the mask will not be applied.
+8. To be able to test the mask applied to the `people.DOB` field, you need to create a user in the database that can be used for testing the masked field.
+This is because the `demouser` account you used to log in is a privileged user, so the mask is not be applied.
 In the new query window, paste the following SQL script into the new query window:

    ```sql
    USE [ContosoInsurance];